george0st/Ff2Cql/nifi/cql-processor/docs/README.md

     - Password for login to CQL.
 - **Local Data Center:**
     - Name of local data center in CQL typically e.g. 'dc1' or 'datacenter1', etc.
+      (default is 'datacenter1')
 - **Connection Timeout:**
-    - Connection timeout in seconds (deafult is 900 seconds).
+    - Connection timeout in seconds (default is 900 seconds).
 - **Request Timeout:**
     - Request timeout in seconds (default is 60 seconds).
 - **Consistency Level:**